-I had just completed a long work trip in Europe and in an exhausted voice exclaimed to an acquaintance, “I need a vacation!”
-She quickly replied back, “What do you mean?
+I had just completed a long work trip in Europe and, in an exhausted voice, exclaimed to an acquaintance, “I need a vacation!”
+She quickly replied, “What do you mean?
 You were just on vacation.”
 Believe it or not, she’s not the first person that has said this to me.
-Working remotely has great perks and I travel to dreamy places.
-But achieving work-life balance as a remote worker can be more difficult than someone with a desk job.
+Working remotely has great perks, and I travel to dreamy places.
+But achieving a work-life balance as a remote worker can be more difficult than for someone with a traditional nine-to-five job.

-I wouldn’t change my independent lifestyle but it doesn’t make one exempt from real life challenges.
+I wouldn’t change my independent lifestyle, but it doesn’t exempt me from real-life challenges.

 Work-Life Balance For Remote Professionals

-I was hesitant to write this article, because I can be guilty of too much work and little play.
-But I’m on a continuous journey and I think it’s important to share and learn together.
+I hesitated to write this article because I can be guilty of too much work and little play.
+But I’m on a continuous journey, and I think it’s important to share and learn together.
 Finding outlets and ways to decompress from work may seem really obvious when you’re traveling to exotic lands, but it’s sometimes easier said than done.
 Time, budget, or energy may factor into finding a balance.

-Many remote professionals live location independent lifestyles and love to travel.
-But travel can also add stress and unforeseen challenges to one’s daily life – e.g., flight delays, illness, theft, etc.
+Many remote professionals live location-independent lifestyles and love to travel.
+But travel can also add stress and unforeseen challenges to daily life – e.g., flight delays, illness, theft, etc.

-Plan for your travel days.
+ACTION STEP: Plan for your travel days.
 If you have a full day of travel, don’t schedule work-related tasks on that day.
-This will likely make your travel days more tolerable and you’ll be able to handle unforeseen problems with less stress.
+This will likely make your travel days more tolerable, and you’ll be able to handle unforeseen problems with less stress.

-I was in Lisbon for a few days and checked out one of their co-working spaces – not only did it give me great wifi for the day, I was also able to meet some people and get helpful tips for things to do in the city.
+I was in Lisbon for a few days and checked out one of their co-working spaces.
+Not only did it give me great WiFi for the day, but I was also able to meet some people and get helpful tips for things to do in the city.
 And if you’re not a millennial, neither am I!
 Remote professionals like me are connecting at co-working spaces too.

-When you work outside a regular 9-5, it can feel like you’re always “on”.
-Whether it’s checking emails on your phone during dinner or working into the evening, one can lose track of the line between work and personal time.
+When you work outside a regular 9-5, it can feel like you’re always “on.”
+Whether checking emails on your phone during dinner or working into the evening, one can lose track of the line between work and personal time.

-Bring balance to your work week by scheduling your work each day even though you’re not bound by a traditional office.
+ACTION STEP: Bring balance to your work week by scheduling your work each day even though you’re not bound by a traditional office.
 You may also want to implement a timer.
 For example, if you plan to work 8 hours on Monday, set the timer on your phone to ensure you end on time.
-Once the timer goes off, have a plan to immediately jump into something that will get your mind off work (e.g., exercise, prepare a meal, go out with friends, etc.).
+Once the timer goes off, have a plan to immediately jump into something that will get your mind off work such as exercise, preparing a meal, or going out with friends.